MaxIV-KitsControls/mtango-py/README.md

 > Functions related to process statistics and proxy caches (`sys/stats`, `sys/cache/*` and `sys/clean/*`)
 > have known problems when using more than 1 worker process.
 Data returned and actions performed are tied
 > to worker process that happens to handle your request.
-> Current implementation (`lru_cache` based) could be not affected by this, however this is a subject to some more extensive testing.
 > This is considered a work in progress feature.

 ### Swagger